temenostech/temenos-platform-documentation/docfx_project/home/techguides/factories.md

 Below you will find the pre-requisites to run a factory:

 # Pre-requisites
-**- 1 stream**
+- **1 stream**

-**- 2 stages within the stream you created**
+- **2 stages** within the stream you created (learn how to create streams [here](http://documentation.temenos.cloud/home/techguides/stream.html))

-&nbsp; &nbsp; &nbsp; &nbsp; a.
+   a.
 Source stage - the stage from which pre-tested stable components can be picked up

-&nbsp; &nbsp; &nbsp; &nbsp; b.
-Base/Test Stage – the stage from which the “Other Products” *(Base Products)* components are fetched.
+  b.
+Base/Test Stage – the stage from which the “Other Products” (Base Products) components are fetched.
 This stage represents a stable version of components that is pre-tested from the perspective of the current factory.

-**- 2 products**
+- **the list of mandatory components from the environment template** (learn how to deploy the components [here](http://documentation.temenos.cloud/home/techguides/components-products.html))

+- **2 products** (learn how to create a product [here](http://documentation.temenos.cloud/home/techguides/components-products.html#products--feature-description))

-&nbsp; &nbsp; &nbsp; &nbsp; a.
+ a.
 Principle Products – Principle products simply mean the list of components that are being tested against a stable set of other pre-tested components.
 After successfully running the factory, the principle products are promoted to the next stage (the configured one).

-&nbsp; &nbsp; &nbsp; &nbsp; b.
-Other products *(Base Products)* – Products that are pre-tested (by other factories) and are known to be stage.
+ b.
+Other products (Base Products) – Products that are pre-tested (by other factories).
 These are products that don’t need to be promoted but they are required to test the Principle Products.

-**- 2 templates**
+- **2 templates **

-&nbsp; &nbsp; &nbsp; &nbsp; a.
+ a.
 Environment Template - holds the details of the template that is to be used to deploy the components selected by the factory

-&nbsp; &nbsp; &nbsp; &nbsp; b.
+ b.
 Test Template – specifies the template that is required to deploy a test environment that holds the testing framework and test scripts.
 This is needed to generalize the test tools as a template.

 <br>